-Dark elbows and knees are a source of complex for many dark-skinned, mixed-race and black women.
+Black elbows and knees are a source of complex for many dark-skinned, mixed-race and black women.
 Sometimes natural methods such as applying lemon, baking soda and potato to these spots are not enough!
-So, how to lighten knees and elbows in a natural way?
-Do treatments exist to treat excess melanin ?
+So how do you deal with excess melanin in these areas?
 Answers in the article.

 The knees and elbows have a low amount of sebaceous glands.
 As a reminder, their role is to secrete sebum at the base of body hair.
 It is for this reason that these areas are drier and darker than the rest of the body.